erincatto/box2c/docs/simulation.md

 b2World_CastRay(myWorldId, origin, translation, viewFilter, MyCastCallback, &context);
 ```

-Ray cast results may delivered in an arbitrary order.
-This doesn't affect the result for closest point ray
-casts (except in ties).
-When you are collecting multiple hits along the ray, you may want to sort them according
-to the hit fraction.
+Ray-cast results may be delivered in an arbitrary order.
+This doesn't affect the result for closest point ray-casts (except in ties).
+When you are collecting multiple hits along the ray, you may want to sort them according to the hit fraction.
 See the `RayCastWorld` sample for details.

-### Shape casts
+### Shape-casts
-Shape casts are similar to ray casts.
-You can view a ray cast as tracing a point along a line.
-A shape cast
+Shape-casts are similar to ray-casts.
+You can view a ray-cast as tracing a point along a line.
+A shape-cast
 allows you to trace a shape along a line.
-Since shapes can have rotation, you provide an origin transform instead
-of and origin point.
+Since shapes can have rotation, you provide an origin transform instead of an origin point.

 ```c
 // This struct captures the closest hit shape